 However, C3 cleavage also results in formation of the classical and alternative C5 convertases (enzymes), activating / cleaving C5 (please note: other enzymes can also activate C5).
-This event is referred to as terminal complement activation, resulting in the very potent "inflammatory booster" C5a and, on the other side, the terminal membrane attack complex (referred to as MAC or TCC or C5b-9 complex), which can permeabilize membranes of microorganisms leading to their lysis.
+This event is referred to as terminal complement activation, resulting in the very potent "inflammatory booster" C5a and, on the other side, the terminal membrane attack complex (referred to as MAC or TCC or C5b-9 complex), which can permeabilize membranes of microorganisms, leading to their lysis.
 Thus, MAC formation is an important innate defense mechanism.
-Blocking MAC formation will lead to susceptibility of humans to suffer from life threatening infections with encapsulated bacteria, such as meningococci.
+Blocking MAC formation will lead to susceptibility to life threatening infections with encapsulated bacteria, such as meningococci, in humans.

-Noteworthy, the terminal C5 activation does not require activation of the three complement pathways and related formation of the so called C5-convertases.
-Other enzymes present e.g. in the coagulation pathways or secreted by phagocytic cells such as macrophages can also directly cleave / activate C5 such that C5a and C5b are formed.
+Noteworthy, terminal C5 activation does not require activation of the three complement pathways and related formation of the so-called C5-convertases.
+Other enzymes present, e.g. in the coagulation pathways or secreted by phagocytic cells such as macrophages, can also directly cleave / activate C5 such that C5a and C5b are formed.
 The C5 molecule has different binding and cleavage sites for enzymes to disengage C5a from the complex.
 Liver cells are known producers of C5 and contribute to blood C5 levels.
 However, various other epithelial cells have been found to also produce C5.
-It was shown that lung epithelial cells cultured in cell culture dishes can generate C5 upon stimulation and lung macrophages added to such cultures were able to cleave / activate C5 leading to generation of C5a in the absence of other complement factors in the cell culture.
+It was shown that lung epithelial cells cultured in vitro can generate C5 upon stimulation and lung macrophages added to such cultures were able to cleave / activate C5 leading to generation of C5a in the absence of other complement factors in the cell culture.
 Thus, C5 can be activated and C5a can be generated independently from the complement pathways.